Shamdan17/Bricking_Bad/operation-contracts/save-the-game/submit-save-name.md

 **Preconditions:** user is prompted to enter a save name

 **Postconditions:**
-* save name entered by user was sent to system
+* save name entered by user was sent to Game